davidmalcolm/gcc-python-plugin/docs/basics.rst

    You can pass additional arguments when registering the callback - they will be passed to the callback after any normal arguments.
 This is denoted in the descriptions of events below by `*extraargs`.

+   You can also supply keyword arguments: they will be passed on as keyword arguments to the callback.
+This is denoted in the description of events below by `**kwargs`.

 The various events are exposed as constants within the `gcc` module and directly wrap GCC's plugin mechanism.
 The exact arguments you get aren't